keronedwards120/Team-MAWK---Project-3/README.md

 # Futher feature builds of MAWK Auction to include:

 Having built the proof of concept we invision further features to the application to include:
-1. Tracking of goods and further verficiation in shipment of winning bids.
+1. Tracking of goods and further verification in shipment of winning bids.
-2. Allowing donations to be given for tracking and distribution purproses in times of criss.
+2. Allowing donations to be given for tracking and distribution  in times of crises.
 3. Further verifications in place via IFPS & NLP to establish shipping orders and aid in supply chain management.
-4. Build the front-end marketplace that includes cross boarder payments,
+4. Build the front-end marketplace that includes cross border payments,

-## Tokenezation
+## Tokenization

 By establishing our own coin and allows owners to create their own tokens to transact their goods on, this way we are reaching a wider network of participants.
 They can then further transact without the fear of malicious acts and create a network of consensus, that meet the business needs of each industry and stabilizes cost.

 ### Opportunities that tokenization can bring
-1. Creating gloabl dentralized data registries
+1. Creating global decentralized data registries
-2. Creaging closely integrates systems with high modularity and distribution of operational responsibility
+2. Creating closely integrates systems with high modularity and distribution of operational responsibility
 3. Real-time and simple audit of an accounting system
-4. Moving and trading assets on the Internet that has no borders(the possibility to creathe the Financial Internet)
+4. Moving and trading assets on the Internet that has no borders(the possibility to create the the Financial Internet)